20,000 Cheers for the Chain Gang

 20,000 Cheers for the Chain Gang is an extant musical comedy film released in April 1933.
 The Vitaphone short was directed by Roy Mack.
 The 19-minute film is about escaped prisoners trying to break back into a jail where condition have improved dramatically.
 The film was written by A. Dorian Otvos and Cyrus Wood.
 It is a spoof of the 1932 film I Am a Fugitive from a Chain Gang. and 20,000 Years in Sing Sing.

 Songs include "Only Thirty Years More", "Sippin' on a Soda Pop", "Good Morning to You" and "Sing Sing Serenade", all by Cliff Hess; and "Darkness in the Delta" by Marty Symes, Al J. Neiburg and Jerry Livingston.

+Plot

+Four convicts escape from a prison chain gang shortly before changes are made for a blue ribbon commission inspection.
+When the escapees learn prisoners eat steak every night and have stage shows, they beg the warden to take them back in.